jessfraz/k8s-snowflake/README.md

 runtime.
 They also use [`cilium`](https://github.com/cilium/cilium) as a networking plugin.

+If you are wondering why I didn't use something like `cloud-init` it's because Clear Linux has a pretty weirdly behaving version of `cloud-init` and I love bash, m'kay.

 ### Azure

 Make sure you have the `az` tool installed.
 You can find instructions on